dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 #### Trace examples

-Each trace has a color, which is generated to help differentiate between spans — one color for each resource.
+Each trace has a color, which is generated to help differentiate between spans—one color for each resource.
 The colors are reflected in both the _traces page_ and the _trace detail page_.
 When traces depict an arrow icon, those icons are colorized as well to match the span of the target trace.
 Consider the following example screenshot of traces:

 :::image type="content" source="media/explore/traces.png" lightbox="media/explore/traces.png" alt-text="A screenshot of the .NET Aspire dashboard Traces page.":::